-Before you can finalize your keyword list, you must first make sure some basic “4th grade math” makes sense.
-This will prevent you from going after keywords where there’s no chance of being profitable.
+Before finalizing your keyword list, you must make sure it makes sense to target that term.
+This will prevent you from going after keywords where there’s no chance of them being profitable.
 It’s better to run these numbers now before you’ve sunk time and money into a campaign destined to fail.

-Your Max CPC is determined by your website conversion rate, your profit per customer, and your target advertising profit margin.
-If you don’t know these numbers, then you’ll need to guesstimate, or set up tracking to more accurately calculate them.
+Your Max CPC is determined by your website’s conversion rate, profit per customer, and target advertising profit margin.
+If you don’t know these numbers, you’ll need to guesstimate or set up tracking to calculate them more accurately.

 Use the formula below to calculate your Max CPC and then compare to the estimated CPC you found above: